FIRSTRobotics/fms-manual/source/event-manager/match-play-test/tabs.rst

 .. image:: images/tabs-2.png

 Located on the Video Switch tab are the options to select what is displayed on the Audience Screen.
-See `Audience Display <../../audience/c/177350>`_ Screens for more details on each option.
+See :doc:`Audience Display <../../audience-display/displays/index>` Screens for more details on each option.

 This interface allows the user to select, via the radio buttons, which screen to show to the Audience (i.e. which screen is active in the Audience program.)
 It also informs which screen is currently being shown.